 The observance of religious holidays (activities observed by a religious group of which a student is a member) and cultural practices are an important reflection of diversity.
 As your instructor, I am committed to providing equivalent educational opportunities to students of all belief systems.
 At the beginning of the semester, you should review the course requirements to identify foreseeable conflicts with assignments, exams, or other required attendance.
-If possible, please contact me within the first two weeks of the semester to allow time for us to discuss and make fair and reasonable adjustments to the schedule and/or tasks.
+If at all possible, please contact me (your course coordinator/s) within the first two weeks of the first class meeting to allow time for us to discuss and make fair and reasonable adjustments to the schedule and/or tasks.